NataliaCzeladka/sagittarius-a-star/README.md

 Images play a crucial role in enhancing the overall user experience, making the content more engaging.
 However, the website currently features only two: the main homepage picture and the overlay picture used for all other pages.
 This limitation stems from the fact that each listing will include a featured image uploaded by the shop owner when adding new products to the store.
 Additionally, there is a logo placed in the top left corner of every page, which is also used as a favicon.
 The images were sourced from [Shutterstock](https://www.shutterstock.com/), [Midjourney](https://www.midjourney.com/home), and [Flaticon](https://www.flaticon.com/) (details in the 'Credits' section).
 All book cover images came from [Amazon](https://www.amazon.co.uk/) listings.

-### Future Implementations

-For users:
-- Option to add products to a wishlist, allowing them to keep track of items they are interested in purchasing in the future.
-- Option to leave reviews for products they have purchased, and to share their insights with other users.
-- Real-time availability status (e.g., in stock, out of stock) of books, enabling informed purchase decisions.

-For the site admin:
-- Option to set and adjust stock levels for each product, ensuring precise inventory control to prevent overselling or stockouts, and maintaining accurate product availability information for users.
-- Customer retention strategies (such as loyalty programs and exclusive offers) to enhance customer satisfaction and encourage repeat purchases.
-- A referral program that encourages current customers to refer new customers, leveraging word-of-mouth marketing to grow the customer community.

-### Wireframes

 ### Features

 The 'Sagittarius A-Star' is a comprehensive platform designed to serve the needs of astronomy enthusiasts of all levels.
 From the organized homepage to the detailed product pages, the website offers a seamless and engaging user experience.
 Below is a detailed overview of the features available across the entire website: